REPORT

 When deciding between metrics, remember that the metrics should benefit both employees looking for job enrichment and improvement, and employers looking for employee engagement and improved results.

-Collecting Employee Engagement Metrics: Why Surveys and eNPS Alone Aren’t Enough
+Why Surveys and eNPS Aren't Enough to Collect Employee Engagement Metrics

 Employee engagement surveys and employee net promoter scores (also called the eNPS or employee NPS) are two of the most common ways to measure employee engagement.